Jeff Cooke

 Galaxies and MgII absorption-line systems

-Click here to access the ADS link displaying a list of articles describing some of my work.
+Click here to access the ADS link displaying a list of articles describing my work.

 Welcome to my office